tomhendra/courses/15-fem-professional/6-css-in-depth-v2/README.md

 border-color: currentColor; /* default */
 ```

-The `border-style` accepts the following values.
+The `border-style` property accepts the following values.

 - `none`: No border.
 As if border-width: 0; except with border-image.
 - `hidden`: Same as none, but relevant in border-collapsed tables.